How John Deere uses Big Data in practice

 This allows farmers to make informed decisions about how to use their equipment.For example, fuel usage of different combines can be monitored and correlated with their productivity levels.
 And, by analysing the data from thousands of farms, working with many different crops in many different conditions, it is possible to finesse farm operations for optimum production.
 The system also helps to minimise downtime by predicting, based on crowd sourced data, when and where equipment is likely to fail.
 Using this data, engineers can be ready to supply new parts and service machinery when it is needed.

-Another data-based service is Farmsight, which helps farmers decide what crops to plant where, based on information gathered in their own fields and those of other users.
+Another data-based service is the John Deere Operations Center, which helps farmers decide what crops to plant where, based on information gathered in their own fields and those of other users.

 The technical details

 John Deer’s data is largely structured, internal data, primarily gathered from sensors on the company’s machines and probes in the soil.This data is aggregated and made available to users via the myjohndeere.com platform.
 The portal is also connected to external datasets, such as weather data.

 In terms of infrastructure, John Deere uses SAP’s HANA system – an in-memory, relational database management system – to crunch the data.

 There’s a myth that Big Data is something only tech companies do.
 However, this example shows how even the most traditional of companiesare turning to Big Data.
 Other companies and industries are starting to do thesame, such as trucking companies using data to plan more efficientroutes and real estate companies using data to predict booms and bustsin the market.
 These days, any company can become a Big Data company.